gillesdemey/node-record-lpcm16/README.md

 These audio files are fully compatible with both the [Google Speech to Text API (v2)](https://github.com/gillesdemey/google-speech-v2) and the [Wit.ai Speech API](https://wit.ai/docs/api#span-classtitle-verb-postspeech).

+Don't like streams?
+Nostalgic for Ye Olde Callbacks?

+Check out the [no-streams branch](https://github.com/gillesdemey/node-record-lpcm16/tree/no-streams) for all your callback needs.

 ## Options

 ```